Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Tests of (CP)T violation with C = +1 D0 anti-D0 systems

 \Cref{table:compareC} lists the testable symmetries and possible pairings of reference and conjugate transitions as discussed in refs.~\cite{Bevan:2015ena,Bevan:2015nra}, and also shows the representations of the required $\D$ decay final states that would need to be reconstructed at time ($t_1$, $t_2$, $t_1'$, $t_2'$) to test each pairing.
 A reconstructibility advantage occurs when using $C = +1$ correlated decays, as $T$ and $CPT$ symmetries can be tested without the use of more difficult-to-reconstruct $\DCPm$ states (that typically involve reconstructing neutral $\piz$, $\eta$, $\omega$, and $K_S^0$) --- this is not possible for $C = -1$ correlated charm decays. \backrefsetup{disable} {

 } \backrefsetup{enable}

 Note that in the weak Hamiltonian all $CP$ violation may be a combination of $T$ and $CPT$ violations; it is proposed that results obtained from samples outlined in \cref{table:compareC} could be combined to extract the individual contributions of $T$ and $CPT$ violation under this model~\cite{Fidecaro:2013gsa}.
+Since mixing effects in the charm system are small, time-integrated measurements of asymmetries could be considered first; small corrections could then be applied to account for any mixing~\cite{Bevan:2015nra}.
 In addition to $CP(T)$ violation, $C$ and $P$ violation, known to exist in the charm system, may also be tested within multi-body $\D$ decays, by performing a simultaneous triple product analysis on correlated four-body $\Dz$ and $\Dzb$ decays, as discussed in ref.~\cite{Bevan:2015ena}.

 LHCb and Belle II are currently the only operating experiments where it is possible to reasonably study the flight distances of $\D$ mesons from $\X$ and $\psix$ decays in both direct production and from $B \to \X K$ and $B \to \psix K$ decays, the latter having the added benefit that one could search for $CP$ violation directly by taking advantage of Bose symmetry in the decay~\cite{Sahoo:2013mqa}.
 The ability to study time dependence in $\psix$ decays could also help motivate a future asymmetric charm factory~\cite{Asner:2006sd}.